Nanchong Sichuan, China Travel Guide

 Nanchong features historical sites connecting visitors to its ancient past and figures.

-No prominent or easily accessible archaeological ruins exist within the immediate city for general tourism.
+No prominent or easily accessible archaeological ruins are present in the immediate city for typical tourism.

 Parts of Shunqing District retain older architecture, offering glimpses into Nanchong's past.